FYS Courses of Instruction

 FYSB BC1744 Here/There: Migrant Narratives.
 3.00 points.

-This first-year seminar brings together fiction and nonfiction texts, films and contemporary art that focus on migrant, immigrant, refugee, expat and exile experiences.
-We will explore how migrant subjects negotiate dominant discourses of nationality and citizenship, and how their identities as migrants intersect with their other positionalities, with a particular emphasis on race and queerness.
+This first-year seminar brings together texts, films and contemporary art that focus on migrant, immigrant, refugee, expat and exile experiences.
+We will explore how migrant subjects negotiate dominant discourses of nationality and citizenship, and how their identities as migrants intersect with their other positionalities, with a particular emphasis on race, gender and queerness.
 Some questions we will consider: How are immigrant, migrant and refugees marginalized, racialized and queered by dominant discourses?
-How do Black and/or queer subjects negotiate belonging when they travel across cultural, national, linguistic and religious borders?
-How do these authors, filmmakers resist erasure and complicate our understanding of home, belonging and identity?
-Readings are subject to change, but will likely include the following: poetry by Safia Elhillo, Fatimah Asghar, C.F.
-Cavafy; essays by Hannah Arendt and Edward Said; op-eds and news stories on immigration, USCIS documents; fiction by James Baldwin and Jamaica Kincaid; contemporary art & films by (im)migrant artists and filmmakers
+How do immigrants, migrants and refugees negotiate belonging when they cross cultural, national, linguistic and religious borders?
+How do these authors, filmmakers and artists resist erasure and complicate our understanding of home, belonging and identity?
+Texts are subject to change but will likely include authors such as Gloria Anzaldúa, James Baldwin, Kazim Ali, Fatimah Asghar, Ocean Vuong, Karla Cornejo Villavicencio, Masha Gessen, Viet Thanh Nguyen, as well as selected films, documentaries, visual art and other media

 |